Export contract: terms and conditions for sale of goods abroad

 This is a comprehensive set of terms and conditions for export sales, for a business selling any type of goods to another business in another country.
 It aims to give an advantage to the supplier-exporter.

-The export agreement gives a full choice of all 11 current International Commercial Terms (known as Incoterms), a full description of each (so that you can make a decision as to which is best for you).
+The document gives a full choice of all 11 current International Commercial Terms (known as Incoterms), a full description of each (so that you can make a decision as to which is best for you).
 We also provide alternatives if you would prefer to use your own.

 We have included many alternative provisions in the agreement for you to select the deal you want in a way that secures payment by your customer as far as possible.